PROJECTS

 In Charity Week, we work together so instead of funding just one project, the unity of the thousands of participants around the world allows for us to fund a range of projects.

 The choice of what projects will be funded is in the hands of all of you who raise funds for Orphans and Children in Need.
-Have a read below to find out more about the projects proposed for this year and fill out the form at the bottom of the page to have your say!
+Have a read below to find out more about the projects proposed for this year and fill out the form below to have your say!

 To find out more about the impact of the projects since the inception of Charity Week, check out the Projects UnWRAPPED page by clicking here!